inspec/inspec-aws/docs/resources/aws_rds_global_cluster.md

 # aws_rds_global_cluster

-Use the `aws_rds_global_cluster` InSpec audit resource to test properties of the singular resource of AWS RDS DBProxyTargetGroup.
+Use the `aws_rds_global_cluster` InSpec audit resource to test properties of the singular resource of AWS RDS GlobalCluster.

+The AWS::RDS::GlobalCluster resource creates or updates an Amazon Aurora global database spread across multiple AWS Regions.

 ## Syntax

-Ensure that the target group exists.
+Ensure that the global cluster exists.

     describe aws_rds_global_cluster(global_cluster_identifier: 'GLOBAL_CLUSTER_IDENTIFIER') do
       it { should exist }